Sahanduiuc/ansible/README.md

 used for Algorithmic Trading Research.
 This is based off of the awesome educational program put together by Michael Halls-Moore at [QuantStart](https://www.quantstart.com/)

+#### YAML File(s)

+* algorithmic-trading-research-ubuntu-17.04.yml

 #### Examples

 ##### Execute the Ansible Playbook
-This assumes of course, that you have an inventory file name 'hosts' and that you have setup SSH public key authentication setup between your ansible client environment and the host(s) your trying to connect to.
+This assumes of course, that you have an inventory file name 'hosts' and that you have setup SSH public key authentication  between your ansible client environment and the host(s) your trying to connect to.
 You will need to replace my username "tmendoza" with the user name of the id connecting to the host(s) in your inventory file.